Nepali for Researchers

 - Full Year

-Students must have completed Nepali language to the same standard as those attending the undergraduate course Nepali Language 3 (155901283).
-The course tutor may wish to determine that this level has been attained.
+Students must have completed Nepali language to the same standard as those attending the undergraduate module Nepali Language 3 (155901283).
+The tutor may wish to determine that this level has been attained.

 Objectives and learning outcomes of the module